anthonysharpy/blazor-dashboard/README.md

 ## How To Run

 Run `dotnet watch` from a terminal in the blazor-dashboard directory.
-Probably request .NET 7.
+Probably requires .NET 7.